 How to intervene at each stage

 Intervening at different stages of addiction requires targeted approaches designed to prevent progression and encourage recovery.
-Early intervention is crucial, as it increases the likelihood of success and minimizes the negative consequences.
+Early intervention is crucial to break the addiction cycle, as it increases the likelihood of success and minimizes the negative consequences.

 1. Experimentation

 During this stage, interventions should primarily focus on prevention, education, and support.
-Strategies could include:
+Addiction recovery strategies could include:

 2. Regular use